You probably learned all five of those things separately.

 If we stick in the explicit factors of c, we find u = [c, 0, 0, 0]@R.

-The four-vector momentum could hardly be simpler.
-It is just the mass times the four-velocity:
+The spacetime momentum could hardly be simpler.
+It is just the mass times the spacetime velocity:

-The gorm of the 4-velocity (u) and 4-momentum (p) are always:
+Without mentioning any basis, we can say that the gorm of the spacetime velocity (u) and spacetime momentum (p) are always:

 We know from equation 1 that p = [E, px, py, pz]@B. When we calculate the gorm in terms of these components, we find it is equal to − E2 + px2 + py2 + pz2.
 Meanwhile, the gorm is still equal −m2.
 We know this because we calculated it using the red coordinate system, and we know that the gorm is invariant with respect to rotations.
 Combining these two expressions for the gorm, we obtain: